openid/OpenID4VP/openid-4-verifiable-presentations-1_0.md

 Implementations MAY use JARM [@!JARM] to sign and/or encrypt the response on the application level.

 In addition to [@!JARM], this specification supports encrypted, unsigned responses.
-In this case, the JWT is only encrypted with JWE.
+In this case, the JWT containing the response parameters is only encrypted.

 For authorization responses with response type `vp_token`, the response JWT contains the following parameters: